All Episodes

 There was a consensus.

-You couldn't afford to take a chance that uh that this guy wasn't in Iraq planning to uh to join the attacks on the United States.
+You couldn't afford to take a chance that this guy wasn't in Iraq planning to join the attacks on the United States.

-These guys just have a uh uh uh a template belief that all this was made up.
+These guys just have a template belief that all this was made up.

-Uh how do you how did you deal with it with with Lauer today?
+How did you deal with it with Lauer today?

-Well, I spent an entire chapter in which I make the point that Democrats who said before the Iraq war resolution vote that Saddam Hussein had weapons of mass destruction after looking at the same intelligence that President Bush was looking at, and that President Clinton had looked at when he was in office, they came to the same conclusion as Bush, and yet later we're we're had the turmidity to say Bush lied.
+Well, I spent an entire chapter in which I make the point that Democrats who said before the Iraq war resolution vote that Saddam Hussein had weapons of mass destruction after looking at the same intelligence that President Bush was looking at and that President Clinton had looked at when he was in office, they came to the same conclusion as Bush, and yet later had the terminity to say Bush lied.

 He is then echoed later in the day by Tom Dashwell.

-On the sixteenth, John Kerry and John Edwards both raise the issue, and Jane Harman, who's a n normally sane individual, joins in, chimes in saying Bush misled on intelligence.
+On the 16th, John Kerry and And John Edwards both raised the issue, and Jane Harmon, who's a normally sane individual, joins in, chimes in saying Bush misled on intelligence.

-And I go I go person by person and talk about how Democrats uh made you know echoed the president's uh charge and uh that Sodom had WMD in some cases went far beyond what President Bush was willing to say, and yet uh, you know, later found themselves for politics trying to say that he Bush lied.
+In some cases, went far beyond what President Bush was willing to say, and yet later found themselves for politics trying to say that Bush lied.

-Well you have the the Democrats are saying the identical thing that you all were saying, the same warnings back in 1998 when Bill Clinton was leading this charge.
+The Democrats were saying the identical thing that you all were saying, the same warnings back in 1998 when Bill Clinton was leading this charge.

-Well, and look, even at the time of the debate, uh in two thousand and two, Al Gore makes a speech out in California saying, quote, Iraq search for weapons of mass destruction has proven impossible to completely deter, and we should assume it will continue for as long as Sodom is in power.
+Well, and look, even at the time of the debate, in 2002, Al Gore makes a speech out in California saying, quote, Iraq's search for weapons of mass destruction has proven impossible to completely deter, and we should assume it will continue for as long as Saddam is in power.

 We know Sodom has stored away secret supplies of biological weapons and chemical weapons throughout his country, end quote.